MJFND/MicrosoftAzure/AzureAdvanced/Readme.md

 <p align="center"><img src="Media/5.png?raw=true"></p>

 Or the alternate way is to upload the jar file directly using AzCopy.<br />
-To execute the script, use a tool named “livy”.
+To run the application on the Spark Cluster, use a tool named “livy” (<a href="https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-livy-rest-interface" target="_blank">See More</a>).
 If you are using Python or Scala you can also run the script from the Jupytor NoteBook.

 <b>How to transfer job results to blob? </b><br />
 To store the results in a blob, simply use the following commands in your program.
 It will automatically store it at your desired location once executed.